 An excellent way to share your group's Field Day story is via the Online Soapbox on the ARRL Web.
-Log on to www.arrl.org/soapbox and select Field Day.
+Log on to http://field-day.arrl.org/fdsoapbox.php.
 From that site, you may upload a narrative of your group's Field Day operation as well as photographs.
 Once these are proofed at ARRL Headquarters, they are posted to the web for thousands to share.
-In 2016 we had over 7 pages of Field Day Soapbox entries!
+In 2019 we had over 7 pages of Field Day Soapbox entries!

 The rules require a couple of specific proofs for some of the bonus points.
 You need to submit a copy of the fully serviced National Traffic System message sent to your Section Manager or Section Emergency Coordinator as well as any messages relayed from your site.
 You also need to submit a complete copy of the special Field Day message in your submission.
-If you submit electronically you should send these proofs as attachments to your email submission (as pdf scans or jpg photos).
+If you submit electronically you must upload these proofs as attachments to your web app submission (pdf scans or jpg photos preferred).